Skip to content

 Dog-friendly places in Northern Ireland

 Get your dog's tail wagging, with pooch friendly places across Northern Ireland.
 With water bowls, hitching posts and plenty of ground to cover, the places in our care aren't just for history-loving hounds.
 The sandy beaches and woodland trails on offer are a dog-walker's dream.
-From dog exercise areas to dog-friendly accommodation, discover a slice of canine heaven when visiting with your four-legged friend this autumn.
+From dog exercise areas to dog-friendly accommodation, discover a slice of canine heaven when visiting with your four-legged friend.
 Here's all you need to know about dog-friendly places in Northern Ireland.

 Dog friendly gardens, parks and countryside in Northern Ireland